 Most of the Universe is either dark energy or dark matter.
-The reason such energy might in some sense be God is based on the Biblical teaching that God is invisible and yet holds everything together.[i]
-Just as we alone can experience our own bubble of awareness, God is the invisible reality that only he can directly experience.
-He is our transcendent ground-of-being – holding the Universe together much as the anticipated wholeness of an image holds our body mass together (by minimizing an expectancy mismatch).
-As the body mass accelerates (probabilistically) toward infinity in the fleeting instant prior to actualizing an anticipated image, so is the expansion of the Universe accelerating.
+The reason such energy might in some sense be God is based on the Biblical teaching that God is invisible and yet holds everything together.
+Just as we alone can experience our personal bubble of awareness, God is the invisible reality that only he can directly experience.
+Yet He is our transcendent ground-of-being – holding the Universe together much as the anticipated wholeness of an image holds the brain and body together by containing the Second Law.
+As the body mass accelerates (probabilistically) toward infinity in the fleeting instant prior to actualizing an anticipated finite image, so is the expansion of the Universe, an image in the mind of God, accelerating.

 Dark matter, constituting about 25% of the total matter in the Universe, is not really dark – it is just invisible.
 Since God is biblically defined as light, dark matter may represent some of his “invisible qualities.”
 That said, God is light.
 And light is connected to dark matter in ways yet to be fathomed by quantum physics.
 But is it purely coincidental that an image constitutes roughly 25% of one’s visual field – approximating the ratio of dark matter to the total matter in the Universe?
 This would mean that the visible Universe represents the focal aspect of an image in the mind of God, while invisible (dark) aspects may represent the less focal, peripheral aspect of His mind.